 You should avoid including the manufacturer's SKUs in your own SKU names.
 As using manufacturer SKU names can create confusion if you sell products produced by different companies.

-When it comes to SKU naming, consistency is the key, and it's essential to create a format that works best for your business.
+When it comes to SKU naming, consistency is the key, and it's essential to create a format that works best for your ecommerce business.
 You can opt for simplicity when naming your SKUs, and it will automatically ensure operational consistency for your ecommerce business.